OrangeSpork/CharacterRandomizer/README.md

 **Trigger Character Replacement** : Hotkey to trigger the replacement for the selected character.
 Unbound by default.\
 **Default subdirectory** : If not otherwise specified pull characters from the following subdirectory.
 Directory is based from the female or male level.
 Leave empty to use those directories.
 Pipe delimit multiple subdirectories together.\
 **Minimum Replacement Delay** : The timer uses a Minimum + Base + Random formula.
-This sets the base, setting this low can result in your scene soft-locking as it continuously replaces characters, make sure you leave this long enough to load scenes before replacements start firing.
+This sets the minimum, setting this low can result in your scene soft-locking as it continuously replaces characters, make sure you leave this long enough to load scenes before replacements start firing.

 ## Character Settings (Configure using the toolbar icon - the dice)